jasjadv/juice-cheater/README.md

 This python program will show you how to abuse the continue-code feature of the juice-shop.

-NOTE: Please only use this program on an instane of the OWASP Juice Shop you control yourself or has been setup for you alone.
+NOTE: Please only use this program on an instance of the OWASP Juice Shop you control yourself or has been setup for you alone.
 So don't be a jerk and use this on public instances of the OWASP Juice Shop!

 # Usage
 #### Get started